Alice Neel: Post-war years

 Neel's second son, Hartley, was born in 1941 to Neel and her lover, the communist intellectual Sam Brody.
-During the 1940s, Neel made illustrations for the Communist publication, Masses & Mainstream, and continued to paint portraits from her uptown home.
+During the 1940s, Neel made illustrations for the Communist publication Masses & Mainstream, and continued to paint portraits from her uptown home.
 However, in 1943 the Works Progress Administration ceased working with Neel, which made it harder for the artist to support her two sons.
-During this time Neel would shoplift and was on welfare to help make ends meet.
+During this time, Neel would shoplift and was on welfare to help make ends meet.
 Between 1940 and 1950, Neel's art virtually disappeared from galleries, save for one solo show in 1944.
-In the 1950s, Neel's friendship with Mike Gold and his admiration for her social realist work garnered her a show at the Communist-inspired New Playwrights Theatre.
-In 1959, Neel even made a film appearance after the director Robert Frank asked her to appear alongside a young Allen Ginsberg in his beatnik film, Pull My Daisy (1959).
+In the 1950s, her friendship with Mike Gold and his admiration for her social realist work garnered her a show at the Communist-inspired New Playwrights Theatre.
+In 1959, Neel even made a film appearance after the director Robert Frank asked her to appear alongside a young Allen Ginsberg in his beatnik film, Pull My Daisy.
 The following year, her work was first reproduced in ARTnews magazine.